billsix/programmingFromTheGroundUp/docs/source/memory.rst

 There are two kinds of registers - *general registers* and *special-purpose registers*.
 General-purpose registers are where the main action happens.
-Addition, subtraction, multiplication, comparisions, and other operations generally use general-purpose registers for processing.
+Addition, subtraction, multiplication, comparisons, and other operations generally use general-purpose registers for processing.
 However, computers have very few general-purpose registers.
 Most information is stored in main memory, brought in to the registers for processing, and then put back into